abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/manual_content.rst

 ..  only:: draft

     Chapter 2: :ref:`chapter_first_steps`:
       We start by helping you download and install the *or-tools* library.
-Be carreful to know exactly what third-party libraries you want to use with or-tools.
-We then use the very basic functionnalities of the CP solver.
+Be careful to know exactly what third-party libraries you want to use with *or-tools*.
+We then use the very basic functionalities of the CP solver.
 We'll encounter the ``Solver`` class and use the integer variables ``IntVar``.
 The model used in this chapter is very simple and we'll add basic algebraic equalities with the help of ``MakeSum()``, ``MakeProd()``, ``MakeEquality()`` and ``AddConstraint()``.
-      The ``AllDifferent`` constraint will make its first apparition too.
+      The ``AllDifferent`` constraint will make its first apparence too.
 More importantly, we'll use a ``DecisionBuilder`` to define the search phase and launch the search with ``NextSolution()``.
 To conduct the search, we'll use ``SearchMonitor``\s and collect solutions with ``SolutionCollector``\s and ``Assigment``\s.
-Finally, we'll say a few words about the way to pass read-only parameters to the solver and about the other available languages in or-tools (``Python``, ``Java``
+Finally, we'll say a few words about the way to pass read-only parameters to the solver and about the other available computing languages in *or-tools* (``Python``, ``Java``
       and ``C#``).
 Although this chapter is a gentle introduction to the basic use of the library, it also focuses on some basic but important manipulations needed to get things right.
 Don't miss them!

     Chapter 3: :ref:`chapter_using_objectives`:
-      balbalb
+      In this chapter, we not only look for a feasible solution but for an optimal solution, i.e. a solution that optimizes an objective function.
+To solve the Golomb Ruler Problem, we'll try five different models and compare them two by two.
+      To have an intuition of the models passed to the solver and the progress of the search, we show you how to inspect the model you constructed and how to collect some statistics about the search.
+Several flags are available to tune the search, collect statistics, etc. We present some of them and how to trigger them.
+To limit the search in some way, use ``SearchLimit``\s.
+As ``SearchLimit``\s use custom made functions or methods, this will be our first (but certainly not last) encounter with *callbacks* and *functors*.
+      Two very useful techniques to tighten a model are introduced: adding better bounds and breaking symmetries.
+You can break symmetries statically by adding your own constraints or dynamically using ``SymmetryBreaker``\s.
+      Finally, we explain how our CP solver optimizes while it basically "only" finds feasible solutions.

     Chapter 4: :ref:`chapter_reification`:
-      balbalb
+      [TO BE WRITTEN]